-This component is separately endorsed with grades of pass, merit or distinction.
-Marks for Component 4 do not contribute to a candidate's overall grade
+This component is separately endorsed with grades of 1 (high) to 5 (low).
+Marks for Component 4 do not contribute to a candidate's overall grade.

 Teachers must treat this component as a non-coursework speaking test and must read this information in conjunction with the relevant sections of the Cambridge Handbook for the relevant year of assessment.